Permits

 (This does not include private property.)

-Certificates of Insurance for coverage as described in the agreement shall be filed with the licensor prior to the commencement of any action under this agreement.
+Certificates of Insurance for coverage as described in the agreement shall be filed with the licensor before the commencement of any action under this agreement.
 The City of Tucson must be added as additional insured.
 The minimum amount of insurance is one million dollars per occurrence.

 Film Tucson also works closely with the Civic/Special Events Coordinator of the Tucson Police Department in determining whether barricades, traffic control devices and/or police officers are to be obtained as a condition of the permit by the production company.
 If you have specific questions regarding safety considerations, contact the Civic/Special Events Office at 520.837.8011 for assistance.